mdn/content/files/en-us/web/accessibility/aria/roles/columnheader_role/index.md

 ---

-The `columnheader` value of the ARIA role attribute identifies an element as being a cell in a row that is the header for a column, similar to the native {{HTMLElement('th')}} element with column scope.
+The `columnheader` value of the ARIA role attribute identifies an element as being a cell in a row contains header information for a column, similar to the native {{HTMLElement('th')}} element with column scope.

 ## Description